 - Evaluate the weather-related risks in your geographical area.

 - Change the batteries and test your smoke detectors and carbon monoxide detectors.
-Purchase and install smoke detectors if you don’t have them.
+Purchase and install both types of detectors if you don’t have them.

 - Make an inventory of home contents for insurance purposes.
 Take photographs (digital are easiest) of your house and contents.
 Store a copy away from your home and also on a flash drive that you carry with you.